FACK1/FoodRecipes/README.md

 - Back-End:

-  we create src folder and put files in its like :
+  we create src folder and put folders in its like :
   - SearchRecipes folder:

     searchRecipes.js